nats-io/nats-server/README.md

 ```

-<http://localhost:8222/routez> reports information on active routes for a cluster.
+<a href="http://localhost:8222/routez" target="_blank">http://localhost:8222/routez</a> reports information on active routes for a cluster.
 Routes are expected to be low, so there is no paging mechanism currently with this endpoint.
-It does support the subs arg line /connz, e.g. <http://localhost:8222/routez?subs=1>
+It does support the subs arg line /connz, e.g. <a href="http://localhost:8222/routez?subs=1" target="_blank">http://localhost:8222/routez?subs=1</a>

 ```json
 {